adinapersson/HTR_CRNN/README.md

 The ScrabbleGAN program from https://github.com/Nikolai10/scrabble-gan is used for creating our own Swedish dataset.

-Data preprocessing is implemented in MATLAB.
+Data preprocessing through image analysis is implemented in MATLAB.

 ## Run demo